 Pakistan Population 2014

 Last collected in the year 2011, the population, at that point, stood at a reported 176,745,364.
 This number came from a report that was published by the World Bank in 2012.
 Back in 2001, the estimated population was around 142.5 million; the country, at that point, became the seventh most populated country in the entire world.
 Over the next ten years, the estimated population grew by about 34 million people.
-Today, we estimate the Pakistan population to be approximately 187,561,850, making it the sixth most populous country.
+Today, the estimated 2014 Pakistan population is approximately 185.1 million, making it the sixth most populous country.

 Since the year 1947, when the country became a sovereign state, the population of Pakistan has increased significantly, particularly because more and more people felt comfortable moving their families and businesses to the area.
 Compared to the other countries in the region, the growth rate of Pakistan is about 2.1 percent higher.
 It is predicted that in about 35 years, if this growth continues, the population of Pakistan will eventually become double of what it was back in 2001.
 Judging from how the population has grown significantly over just ten years, this “doubled population” figure does not seem to be far off.